gnunicorn/blog/_posts/2014-07-28-lean-startup-canvas-the-wrong-tool.md

 ---
 {% include JB/setup %}

-I already <span class="strikethrough">ranted</span>wrote about the [Lean Startup Canvas last week](/2014/07/21/warning-lean-startup-canvas-may-derail-your-tech-venture).
+I already wrote about the [Lean Startup Canvas last week](/2014/07/21/warning-lean-startup-canvas-may-derail-your-tech-venture).
 After giving it some more thought, I now realize that the problems with the canvas extend beyond its focus on profit as the main purpose for any venture.
 In fact, I argue that the canvas fails to capture the nature of many tech-driven ventures and the motivation of their founders.
 Let me explain:

 ### Product vs. Market